amber289/climatestudiotutorial/workshops/docs/01_2_climate_p2.md

 :align: center
 ```
 <br/><br/>
 Try isolating for the same summertime afternoon conditions in Step 14.
-Compare the number of applicable hours and which weather condition is most frequent.
+Note the number of applicable hours and which weather condition is most frequent.
 ```{image} ../static/clima2/clima2_15.4.png
 :width: 90%
 :align: center